What is hospice care?

 Hospice care is most often given at home, where the patient is usually the most comfortable.

-Sometimes, hospice care is given as in-patient care at a freestanding hospice house or at a hospital with hospice services.
+Sometimes, hospice care is in-patient care at a freestanding hospice house or at a hospital with hospice services.
 Some people prefer to get hospice care in these settings and sometimes, certain situations prevent someone from staying at home.

 The hospice care team